jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-08-recruiting-season/draft/chapter-04.md

 "Criminal complaint," the lawyer explained.
 "Detailing the charges against Sophia Chen.
 Contributing to delinquency, interference with custody, harassment.
 Based on fourteen months of documented evidence."

-Ethan read the complaint, words blurring together into nightmare reality.
+Ethan tried to read the complaint, but the words blurred together into nightmare reality.
+His hands were trembling so badly the pages shook.

+Sophia.
+Criminal charges.
+Prison time.
+Criminal record.
+MIT revoked.
+Engineering career destroyed.

+All because she'd supported him.

 "These will be filed with the prosecutor's office on May 14th," his father said.
 "The day before your emancipation hearing.
 The prosecutor will review and decide whether to press charges.
 Given the documentation, I'm confident they will."

+Nausea hit him hard and sudden.
+Ethan stood up too fast, the room tilting.

 "You can't do this."
+His voice cracked.

 "I can.
 And I will.
 Unless."